NREL/PRAS/SystemModel_HDF5_spec.md

 by a given group are referred to as "group entities" in the following paragraphs.

-Each group contains one `_` dataset providing static parameters and/or relations for the group entities, in the form of a vector / one-dimensional array of [compound datatype](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Compounddatatype) instances.
+Each group contains one `_core` dataset providing static parameters and/or relations for the group entities, in the form of a vector / one-dimensional array of [compound datatype](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Compounddatatype) instances.
 These datasets may use HDF5's automatic compression features to